Is Buffalo Grass Invasive?

 In non-native regions, Buffalo Grass could potentially become a problem.
 For instance, in Australia, where it’s not native, Buffalo Grass has been reported to outcompete other grasses and become dominant in certain areas.
 This is due to its ability to withstand trampling and grazing, recover from drought quickly, and thrive in a variety of soil types.

-See also Will Buffalo Grass Grow In Shade?
+See also Is Buffalo Grass Good For Horses?

 Special Considerations for Non-Native Regions